 A Roth IRA or 401 (k) is the most sensible if you're sure you'll have a higher income when you retire than you do now.
 If you expect your income (and your tax rate) to be higher today and lower when you retire, a traditional IRA or 401 (k) is probably the best option.
 The main difference between a Roth IRA and a traditional IRA is how and when you get a tax break.
 Contributions to traditional IRAs are tax-deductible, but retirement withdrawals are taxable.

+Additionally, if you're looking to invest in gold, you may want to consider a Gold IRA account, which allows you to store gold as part of your retirement savings.
 By comparison, contributions to Roth IRAs are not tax-deductible, but those withdrawn in retirement are tax-exempt.
 Let's say you're eligible for both a Roth account and a traditional IRA.
 You usually do better in a traditional version if you expect to be in a lower tax bracket when you retire.
 By deducting your contributions now, you reduce your current tax bill.

 When you retire and start withdrawing money, you'll be in a lower tax bracket, which will give the tax collector less money overall.
 If you expect to be in the same tax bracket or higher when you retire, you may want to consider contributing to a Roth IRA, which allows you to settle your tax bill now and not later.
 If you're eligible to contribute to any of the IRAs and receive a deduction for contributions to a traditional IRA, it's worth considering what your tax rate might be when you start withdrawing funds.
 If neither you nor your spouse (if any) participate in a work plan, your traditional IRA contribution is always tax-deductible, regardless of your income.